dhis2/notes/jira-workflow.md

 and since we work on a prioritised backlog, whatever she was working on is important to complete.

-2. Transparency is a good thing for everyone
+2. _Transparency is a good thing for everyone_

 JIRA is our tool for showing all interested parties from implementors, donors, product managers, internal and external developers, what we are doing, when we are doing it, and why we are doing it.

+**We are an open-source project, so hiding our inner workings behind closed doors is detrimental to the values of open-source software.**

-3. The status in JIRA should reflect the truth
+3. _The status in JIRA should reflect the truth_

 This should be obvious, but we do not assign issue to ourselves we aren't actively working on.
 It's more important that JIRA reflects the truth than to